 Abstracts submitted for consideration must be an original idea, concept, or an improvement or revision of a previous idea.
 Submissions are peer-reviewed for scientific content, logical presentation, and current interest of the topic to the scientific community.

-The final selection will be made by the Abstract Selection Committee early February 2023 that will determine the format and schedule of presentation for each abstract.
+The final selection will be made by the Abstract Selection Committee in February 2024 that will determine the format and schedule of presentation for each abstract.
 No rescheduling or changes will be possible.

 Accepted abstracts will be scheduled either as oral presentations, Moderated ePoster presentations or ePoster presentations.

 Presentation and Interaction on the research will be conducted in English.
 Presenters are expected to speak / write good English.